hahnfabian/hahnfabian.github.io/blog/robocasa.md

 ```

 ### Training
 Each algorithm has a generator script in `scripts/config_gen`.
 Running this script will give you the commands for your training run(s).
 To start training you simply need to run the command(s) outputted.
-To adjust the training change the file in `config_gen` according to the [docs](https://robomimic.github.io/docs/tutorials/hyperparam_scan.html#step-3-set-hyperparameter-values).
+To adjust the training change the file in `config_gen` according to the [robomimic docs](https://robomimic.github.io/docs/tutorials/hyperparam_scan.html#step-3-set-hyperparameter-values).
 ```bash
 python robomimic/scripts/config_gen/diffusion_gen.py --name <name-to-identify-later>
 ```